inmation/WebStudio-docs/ReferenceDocs/actions/README.md

 When the `delegate` action returns, the context is restored and any subsequent actions will be executed in the context that was there before.

->**Note:** The context also includes the widget that initiated the pipeline. and is referred to as "`self`".
+>**Note:** The context also includes the widget that initiated the pipeline, and is referred to as "`self`".
 If the `delegate` action is declared at compilation level, the `self` widget will not be set.
 In the current version, `self` cannot yet be used in `route` expressions of delegated actions.

 ### GetTime